Find out how to put together a personal budget to make the most of your money and avoid getting into debt.

 A budget planner has headings for different kinds of income and spending, under which you can enter your own figures.
 You'll find several budget calculators on the internet; choose the one that suits you best.

-You could try using the Money Advice Service Budget Planner
+You could try using the Money Helper Budget Planner

 Start by working out what you spend: check recent bank statements and bills for gas, electricity, telephone, Council Tax, water rates, insurance and similar expenses.